MACCNYC/maccnyc.github.io/_documents/organizing.md

 *Facilitator:* Helps to guide the group through its own process.
 They listen to, reflect on, and synthesize information that is spoken, written, or felt in the group.
 They encourage participation by asking questions and helping to clarify what people want to say or do.
-The facilitator makes sure that roles are filled for the GA they are facilitating and also ensures that there is a facilitator for the next meeting.
+The facilitator makes sure that roles are filled for the CA they are facilitating and also ensures that there is a facilitator for the next meeting.

 *Stacktaker:* Keeps a list of those who want to speak and calls on them in order.
 As a general principle, the stacktaker should prioritize people who have not spoken yet or have not spoken as much.